-PUPPY PROOF YOUR HOUSE: Just as you would for a child or baby!
-You need to move all houseplants, electrical cords, household cleaning supplies, mouse poison, or anything else dangerous near floor level that a small puppy could possible chew on or be harmed by.
+Just as you would for a child or baby!
+You need to move all houseplants, electrical cords, household cleaning supplies, mouse poison, or anything else dangerous near floor level that a small puppy could possibly chew on or be harmed by.

 Whether picking up your puppy in person or greeting them at the airport, here is a list of a few helpful things to bring with you:

 1. It is really better to travel with the puppy in a secure travel crate in case of an accident. -but i usually end up with them in my lap anyway 🙂

 2. Paper towels in case of car sickness or other mistakes.
 Moist baby wipes are also great to have on hand for quick clean ups.

 3. A soft towel or baby blanket for your puppy to snuggle in.

 4. A small bottle of water and a shallow bowl for drinking, in case your puppy gets thirsty.

 5. I will be giving you a tube or baggy of MegaCal.
 I will be giving your puppy “Cerenia” for carsick prevention ahead of time.